Facebook Pixel Code

 Luxury Rehab Post Banner

 When we speak about addiction, and alcoholism in particular, people around the world associate treatment with the 12-Step Program.
 The 12-Step Fellowship, established in the 1930s, has become the most widespread purveyor of addiction treatment.
-Millions of people have overcome their addictions with the help of a 12-Step program.
+Millions of people have overcome their addictions with the help of the 12-Step Program.

 However, the popularity of the 12-Step Program, along with some of its more dogmatic proponents, can sometimes overshadow the fact that there are a number of successful non-12-Step programs.
 The 12-Step Program itself does not work for everyone, and some people are unable to get on board with its spiritual approach.

 The good news is that there are non-12-Step programs that have helped many people overcome their addictions.
 Alternative forms of treatment can be very successful.
-With addiction, what any one person responds to may differ on a case-by-case basis, but various forms of treatment have generated consistent success stories.
+With addiction, what any one person responds to may differ, but various forms of treatment have generated consistent success stories.

 Young Woman Meditation Yoga Image

-Essentially, the 12-step model is a disease-based model that centers on the concept of alcoholism and drug addiction being an illness.
+Essentially, the 12-Step Program is a disease-based model that centers on the concept of alcoholism and drug addiction as an illness.
 For some in recovery, this can be very empowering because it allows them to let go of the notion of control, and take the guidance set out in these programs.
-For others, conceptualizing their issues as an illness or disease is not helpful at all and a different, more secular view can be taken and huge progress can be made in very little time.
+For others, conceptualizing their issues as an illness or disease is not helpful at all.

-This program uses research-based alternatives to help people fight addiction.
-These programs are generally based on behavioral principles, and cognitive-behavioral therapy (CBT) in particular.
+These programs use research-based techniques to help people fight addiction.
+They are generally based on behavioral principles, and cognitive-behavioral therapy (CBT) in particular.

-It works by combining a number of different methods in order to achieve the greatest possible results.
-This type of treatment is considered to be self-empowering and can be customized to fit the need of each individual and can include psychotherapy, holistic techniques, evidence-based treatment models, and in some cases group therapy.
-Non 12 step rehabs offer group therapy that can be very useful for people who are more competitive, need social support, or like to see their progress in a group with other people.
+The programs work by combining different methods in order to achieve the greatest possible results.
+This type of treatment is considered to be self-empowering and can be customized to fit the needs of each individual.
+Treatment might include psychotherapy, holistic techniques, and group therapy.

 Personal Approach To Everyone

-By showing people the causes and conditions behind their drug use or drinking, a non-12-step method for treatment gives some a greater chance for sustained recovery.
-Instead of “just not picking up the first drink/drug” they can begin to understand their own unique triggers that caused them to want to drink or use in the first place and work forward from there.
+By showing people the causes and conditions behind their drug use or drinking, a non-12-Step method of treatment gives some people a greater chance of sustained recovery.
+They can begin to understand their own unique triggers that caused them to want to drink or use in the first place, and work forward from there.

-According to research done by Dr Ronald Kadden, CBT principles useful in treating addiction include:
+According to research done by Dr Ronald Kadden, CBT principles useful in treating addiction include the following.

 Coping skills training

-People in non-12-Step rehabs are taught skills which help them deal with triggers, such as anxiety-provoking situations, or circumstances in which they would generally use substances to cope.
+People in non-12-Step rehabs are taught skills to help them deal with triggers such as anxiety-provoking situations, or circumstances in which they would generally use substances to cope.

 Managing cravings

-Even if a chemical dependence no longer exists, people who struggle with addiction are likely to have to battle cravings.
-Non-12-Step programs train individuals to manage cravings, with a range of skills, from thinking of the negative consequences, to mindfulness techniques.
+Even if a chemical dependence no longer exists, people who struggle with addiction are likely to battle cravings.
+Non-12-Step programs train individuals to manage cravings, with a range of skills from thinking of the negative consequences of giving in to mindfulness techniques.

 Managing emotional responses